Sellers Home Inspection in The GTA

-Solex Group is currently performing sellers home inspections on a very discretionary basis
+Solex Group is currently performing sellers home inspections on a discretionary basis

-Having your home inspected prior to listing your property for sale initially seemed to have more pros than cons.
-But over the years, the drawbacks of this practice have become quite apparent to numerous professionals:
+Having your home inspected prior to listing your property for sale initially seemed to be a good idea.
+But over the years, the drawbacks of this practice have become quite apparent to numerous professional inspectors:

 Because home inspectors are not regulated in Ontario, this throws another challenge out there.
-A seller may just focus on finding a low cost, low quality and a less detailed home inspector to provide a report for potential buyers.
-One that may report "lightly" on the condition of their home.
-The value, professionalism, quality, integrity, and thoroughness vary greatly between inspectors (even within the same company).
-A buyer relying on a potentially amateur sellers home inspection report for a home purchase, could be misled.
+A seller may just focus on finding a low cost home inspector to provide a report for potential buyers.
+The value, professionalism, quality, integrity, qualifications, experience, and thoroughness can vary greatly between inspectors (even within the same company).
+A buyer relying on a potentially amateur sellers home inspection for a home purchase could still be left uninformed or misinformed with either unreliable information or a lack of information.
 We are finding more and more buyers are still performing their due diligence and having their own home inspection performed, even when there was a sellers inspection report available!
 Why?
-Here's a sample of what we hear from buyers regarding sellers inspection reports: "we didn't find any useful information in the sellers inspection report and we don't trust it" or "the sellers report only stated positive aspects of the home, was only a few pages, and it seemed sketchy to us".
+Here's a sample of what we hear from buyers regarding sellers inspection reports: "we didn't find any useful information in the sellers inspection report and we don't trust it" or "the sellers report only stated positive aspects of the home, was only a few pages and it seemed sketchy to us".

 If a buyer relying on a sellers home inspection report for their home purchase has questions or needs clarification on a part of the report, who would they call?
-A home inspector has no obligation to speak to or even legally discuss any aspect of his/her inspection without the clients consent (the individual(s) who hired and have a signed agreement with the inspector).
+A home inspector has no obligation to speak to or even discuss any aspect of his/her inspection without the clients consent (the individual(s) who hired and have a signed agreement with the inspector).
+Some Home Inspection companies charge for such a verbal review of the report.
 At Solex Group, we always try helping our clients with telephone advice when they have questions about their home or inspection report, even years later.
 This is yet another downside to a buyer relying only on a sellers home inspection report.

 Provided with Our Service: